-The food was good too.
-It was a mix of African cuisine and pizza and chips for the African kids whose taste buds had been westernised.
-There was jollof rice and seasoned chicken and huge bowls of nsima.
-We had dishes loaded with bobotie and injera and githeri, with mandazi doughnuts for dessert.
+The food was excellent too.
+It was a colourful mix of African cuisine and pizza and chips for the African kids whose taste buds had been westernised.
+There were mountains of jollof rice and seasoned chicken and huge bowls of nsima.
+We had dishes loaded with bobotie and injera and githeri, with sweet mandazi doughnuts for dessert.
 All washed down with glasses of Coke and Fanta.
-I couldn’t eat the spiciest food but I loaded my plate with everything else.
+I couldn’t eat the spiciest food unfortunately but I loaded my plate with everything else.

-The conversation flowed pretty well.
-It was interesting to get to know some of the people and their different stories and experiences in the UK.
-There was a Nigerian man who wanted a career change and was studying to be a nurse.
-His face was plastered over all the local buses.
+The conversation flowed pretty well too.
+It was fascinating to get to know some of the people and their different stories and experiences in the UK.
+There was a Nigerian man; a large, jocular man who wanted a career change and was studying to be a nurse.
+His face was plastered all over the local buses.
 He was the multicultural, smiling face of an advert by the local university promoting their course in nursing.

 Another man had just arrived in the country from Botswana.
 He was a scholar, with a quiet and learned demeanour, but he had got a low-paid manual job in a newspaper factory for now.
 He struggled with the pace and the accents and the cold reception from some of the workers.
-He told us about the first Africans who came to the county as slaves and servants hundreds of years ago and the little that was known about them.
+He captivated us with a story about the first Africans that came to the county as slaves and servants hundreds of years ago and the little that was known about them.
 Often it was just an anglicised name on a sad gravestone and a reference to their race or African origin.
-He said that they were small in number and they all but disappeared soon after slavery was abolished in 1834.
+He said that these first Africans were small in number and they all but disappeared soon after slavery was abolished in 1834.